szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Directory for file downloads``: Subdirectory for downloaded files, e.g. in Assistants mode, inside "data".
 Default: "download"

+* ``Verbose mode``: Enabled verbose mode when using attachment as additional context.

+* ``Model for querying index``: Model to use for preparing query and querying the index when the RAG option is selected.

+* ``Model for attachment content summary``: Model to use when generating a summary for the content of a file when the Summary option is selected.

+* ``Whole conversation for RAG query``: When enabled, the content of the entire conversation will be used when preparing a query if mode is RAG or Summary.

+* ``RAG limit``: Only if the option ``Whole conversation for RAG query`` is enabled.
+Specify the limit of how many recent entries in the conversation will be used when generating a query for RAG.
+0 = no limit.

 **Context**

 * ``Context Threshold``: Sets the number of tokens reserved for the model to respond to the next prompt.